 - Fire, mechanical or electrical failure or a defect (except where caused by a train company or its trains’ defects)

 Smartphone app for passenger rights

 The European Commission has launched an app for passengers travelling in the EU.

-The application covers your rights for all modes of transport, and is available on the following platforms - Apple iPhone and iPad, Google Android, RIM Blackberry and Microsoft Windows Phone 7.
+The app covers your rights for all modes of transport, and is available on the following platforms: Apple iPhone and iPad, Google Android, RIM Blackberry and Microsoft Windows Phone 7.